Photo by Lloyd K. Pruet

 “Don’t move, Jerry.
 I see one.”

-Dad was standing on the side of the two-track eye deep in binoculars.
+Dad was standing on the side of the two-track eye deep in his binocular.
 I was sitting in the middle of our single cab pickup’s bench seat, scanning the field edge for a tail fan.
 Jerry wasn’t listening.
-Next thing I knew, my head was bouncing off the dashboard as Jerry threw the seat forward in order to get to his shotgun behind it.
-The turkey dad had spotted was gone before I could even get the air conditioner vent imprint rubbed off the bridge of my nose.
+Next thing I knew, my head was bouncing off the dashboard.
+Jerry had thrown the seat forward to get to his shotgun behind it.
+That bird was long gone by the time I got the imprint of the air conditioner vent rubbed off the bridge of my nose.
+And I had still never seen a turkey in the wild.

 We’d bring in a ringer.
 Paul was a colleague of dad’s that just so happened to speak fluent yelp and cluck.
 He’d killed scores of birds.
 Turkeys feared his name.
 But a morning hunting with Paul ended the same way a hundred mornings hunting without Paul ended.
 We hadn’t heard a single gobble.
-We were walking back to the truck, licking our wounds, when two toms crossed the road behind us, running and then launching themselves into the air, their wings beating the breeze like it owed them money.
+We were walking back to the truck, hanging our heads and licking our wounds, when we heard something behind us.
+Two toms crossed the road, running and then launching themselves into the air, their wings beating the breeze like it owed them money.
 They couldn’t have been twenty or thirty yards away, and Paul and dad filled the sky with #5s, but I never so much as shouldered my shotgun.
 When dad asked me why I didn’t shoot, I just shook my head.
-My first fleeting glimpse of a wild turkey had paralyzed me.
+My first fleeting glimpse of a wild turkey had completely paralyzed me.
 Lord help me if I ever saw one up close.

 I got my first close up look at a wild turkey that morning.
-It didn’t quite paralyze me, but it did make my heart skip a few beats.
+It didn’t quite paralyze me, but it sure made my heart skip a few beats.

 It still does.